Will Craig

-William Isaac Craig (born November 16, 1994) is an American professional baseball first baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and in the KBO League for the Kiwoom Heroes.
+William Isaac Craig (born November 16, 1994) is an American former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates, and in the KBO League for the Kiwoom Heroes.

 Amateur career

 Craig attended Science Hill High School in Johnson City, Tennessee.
 The Kansas City Royals selected Craig in the 13th round of the 2013 Major League Baseball draft, but he did not sign.
 He attended Wake Forest University, where he played college baseball for the Wake Forest Demon Deacons.

 Craig played as both a third baseman and pitcher at Wake Forest.
 As a freshman in 2014, he had 189 at-bats over 54 games and hit .280/.357/.439 with eight home runs and 36 runs batted in (RBI).
 As a pitcher he appeared in seven games with one start and went 1–0 with a 4.05 earned run average (ERA).
 He played collegiate summer baseball for the St. Cloud Rox of the Northwoods League in 2014.
 As a sophomore, Craig was named the ACC Player of the Year after hitting .382/.496/.702 with 13 home runs and 58 RBI.
 As a pitcher he was 3–4 with a 6.09 ERA and 39 strikeouts.
 After the 2015 season, he played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League.